adamsilver/fdpb/checkout.md

 > Now think about the point where you’ve told the salesperson which car you want to buy.
 Now it’s appropriate to start negotiating about payment.
 It would be quite odd if the salesperson did **not** do so.

 This applies to the checkout flow.
-Our checkout flow will have the following steps:
+Our checkout will have the following steps:

 1. Delivery address
 2. Delivery options